epam/fonda/doc/ScRnaExpressionBamWorkflow.md

 # Fonda workflows

-## RnaExpression_Bam workflow
+## scRnaExpression_Bam workflow

-The following documentation describes the Fonda **RnaExpression_Bam** workflow launching.
+The following documentation describes the Fonda **scRnaExpression_Bam** workflow launching.
-This document contains a description of the installation requirements, the steps of Fonda building and the launch of the **RnaExpression_Bam** workflow.
+This document contains a description of the installation requirements, the steps of Fonda building and the launch of the **scRnaExpression_Bam** workflow.

 ### Overall workflow description

-**RnaExpression_Bam** workflow works with RNA sequencing data for gene expression analysis using bam data
+**scRnaExpression_Bam** workflow works with single cell RNA sequencing data for gene expression analysis using bam data

 The workflow provides the following available tools for each analytic step:
 - expression estimation: **cufflinks**, **stringtie**, **rsem**